xu-song/hexo-auto-category/README.md

 ## Configuration

-You can configure this plugin in Hexo `_config.yml`
+You can configure this plugin in site `_config.yml`

 ```yml
 # Generate categories from directory-tree